 If you are going to Basic in the warmer months, an absorbent body powder is highly recommended.
 You are very active in Basic and will sweat a great deal.
 The powder will help prevent chafing and heat rashes.
 Because powders are extremely messy, you must be careful using them or you will have some very unhappy bunk mates.
 Check out powder sprays.
 They're easy to use and much neater than loose powder.
 Even cheaper and also highly effective is baby powder.
 After showering and drying, apply the powder.

 Women need to pack an adequate amount of feminine products.
-Also, ladies, if you have long hair, you might want to get it cut so that it meets military standards.
+Women with short hair might want to get it cut so that it meets military standards.
 If you wish to keep it long, it would be a good idea that you know how to quickly put it into a bun.

 Unless you were a star athlete, Basic Training will probably be the most physically intense thing you ever do.
 If you go on the airborne, ranger, SEAL or other elite specialties, your level of physical fitness will match that of a professional athlete.
 And remember: all of them started with Basic Training just like you.